 - Bus tour with walking stops outside the Sanssouci, Cecilienhof and New Palace.

 - Ticket included for a sightseeing bus tour of Potsdam during the summer months.

 - Departure from: Babelsberger Str.
 16, 14473 Potsdam at 11 AM.

-Half-day excursions to Potsdam
+Half-day tours to Potsdam

 And if you wish, at the end of the tour of Potsdam you can do the route again by yourself, visiting in more detail those places that have caught your attention, entering some of the palaces you have seen or even stay for dinner because the return to Berlin is up to you, so you decide how you manage your time.

 What will you see?

 - Gardens and Sanssouci Palace